zlatanajanovic/SBMP_PerfDriving/README.md

 # Search-Based Motion Planning for Performance Automated Driving

-This is a suplementary code for the publication "Search-Based Motion Planning for Performance Autonomous Driving" presented on the 26th IAVSD International Symposium on Dynamics of Vehicles on Roads and Tracks
+This is a suplementary code for the publication **"Search-Based Motion Planning for Performance Autonomous Driving"** presented on the 26th IAVSD International Symposium on Dynamics of Vehicles on Roads and Tracks.

-Full paper preprint is availabe at: https://arxiv.org/abs/1907.07825
+Full paper preprint is availabe at: https://arxiv.org/abs/1907.07825.

 ## Running
 To run the code you just need to run `main_v1_0.m` from Matlab Editor.